TheNexusAvenger/Nexus-VR-Character-Model/docs/included-apis.md

 - `MenuView:GetContainer(): Frame` - Returns the container
   frame used for the view.
 The size should *not* be assumed to be fixed.
+- `MenuView:AddBackground(): nil` - Adds the standard
+  background to the view.
 - `MenuView:Destroy(): nil` - Destroys the view and removes
   it from the menu.